ramson12/JobsTest/README.md

     -   dotnet ef migrations add InitialCreate
     -   dotnet ef database update

 before create a job make sure you have data into department and location tables.
-You can run the followind scripts to insert data into the tables
+You can run the following scripts to insert data into the tables

 #################### DEPARTMENTS ###############################

 USE [teknotest]
 GO